InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

 * The contract for native token is [`yx.ntoken`](../../contracts/yx.ntoken/README.md).
 You must read it first.

 # What You Can Do With This Contract
-* An account which wants to register as the depository must call `regdepo` operation with its token symbol and precision.
+* An account which wants to register as the depository must call `create` operation with its token symbol and precision.
    * Example symbol : BTC
    * Example precision : 8
    * Full Example : 1.00000000 BTC